brucesdad13/CharliesAlienWhoopF4/README.md

 # UPDATE -- Charlie's AlienWhoop F4 is now OBSOLETE.
 A new version, deriving from [Lance's AlienFlight F3 Brushed Quad](https://github.com/brucesdad13/AlienFlightArchive/tree/master/Flight-Controllers/F3-V1/F3-Quad), based on the F7 processor has been developed.
 The AlienWhoop F7 board is backwards compatible, on the same PCB, with F4.
 The content below has been preserved for historical purposes.
+Please continue on to [AlienWhoop F7](https://github.com/brucesdad13/AlienWhoopF7)

 ![IMAGE AlienWhoop F4 Flight Controller Welcome](https://scontent-ord1-1.xx.fbcdn.net/v/t1.0-9/17264812_1318893448156321_7010951497722158954_n.png?oh=376725b38a53aadfc2b7d7f6c9373efb&oe=59924A31)